-Emilio Trampuz, Steve Coxen, & David Schor The NWSCC is challenging Northwest skiers to ski or board ten of Washington's fourteen ski resorts during the 2006-07 ski season and qualify for the Council's year end drawing for prizes - equipment, services, 2007-08 lift tickets and a ten-time punch pass at Mt.
+The NWSCC is challenging Northwest skiers to ski or board ten of Washington's fourteen ski resorts during the 2006-07 ski season and qualify for the Council's year end drawing for prizes - equipment, services, 2007-08 lift tickets and a ten-time punch pass at Mt.
 Hood Meadows.
 Turn in proof that you have skied ten of the Washington ski resorts listed below and your name will be entered in the drawing.
 Ski all eleven areas and you qualify for a special award.
 Proof can be lift tickets from each ski resort or a credit card receipt showing proof of purchase.
 Entries and proof of qualification must be received by the council no later than June 15, 2007.
 The drawing will take place at the June council meeting.
 You must be 18 years old or older to enter.

-You may ski or board at the designated ski resort at any time during the 2006-07 ski season.
-Many clubs have trips scheduled to some of these areas during the season.
+You may ski or board at the designated ski resort at any time during the 2005-06 ski season.
+If you are a PACRAT racer you can use your lift tickets for each day that you ski and race at the ski resorts as proof.
+Many clubs have trips scheduled to these areas during the season.

 The Entry Form and Rules are posted to the NWSCC website at www.nwskiers.org.

 Note: "Ski Washington Challenge 2007" T-shirts, long-sleeve mock turtlenecks and sweatshirts are available for order.
 See end of this document.

 For more information contact:

+Steve Coxen

-Steve Coxen Phone: 503-679-9022 Email: sacoxen@aol.com To enter, complete the entry form and include it with your proof documents.
-Documents must be received no later than June 15, 2007.
+Phone: 503-679-9022 Email: sacoxen@aol.com

+To enter, complete the entry form and include it with your proof documents.
+Documents must be received no later than June 15, 2006.
 We recommend that you keep copies of the documents.
-Submit documents to the address below: NWSCC Ski Oregon Challenge PO Box 1915 Portland, OR 97207
+Submit documents to the address below:

+NWSCC Ski Oregon Challenge PO Box 1915 Portland, OR 97207